Emmanuel-Onwuka-dev/stock-market-monitor-workflow/README.md

 ## Known limitations

-- Depends on Yahoo Finance's page structure — if their layout changes significantly, the scrape step may need updating
+- Depends on Yahoo Finance's page structure; if their layout changes significantly, the scrape step may need updating
 - AI classification occasionally returns malformed output; the self-healing loop retries up to 3 times before falling back to an error alert, so failures are surfaced rather than silent

 ## License